nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-14-corporate_wellness_programs.md

 -   [Harvard Business Review.
 (2019).
 The Business Case for Corporate Wellness Programs](https://hbr.org/2019/05/the-business-case-for-corporate-wellness-programs)
 -   [Society for Human Resource Management.
 (2021).
 Workplace Wellness Programs](https://www.shrm.org/resourcesandtools/tools-and-samples/toolkits/pages/workplacewellnessprograms.aspx)
 -   ["Google's Employee Wellness Program," CNBC](<-   https://www.cnbc.com/2018/10/26/heres-what-google-offers-employees-to-stay-healthy.html>)

+<br> DISCLAIMER:

+“Business Initiative” is for general educational purposes only.
+“Business Initiative” does not offer any legal or financial advice.
+Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making binding decisions regarding starting, operating, and growing your business.
+Use external resources independently of “Business Initiative.”
+It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.